mylab-log/log-dsl/README.md

 ## Rich Exception

-At middle place where exception pass through, you can add conditions and makers for it.
+At middle place where exception pass through, you can add conditions and markers for it.
 And those additional parameters will fall in log:

 ```C#
 TopLevelActon();